Information Operations (United States): Radio

-Radio Free Afghanistan
+Radio Azadi

-Radio Free Afghanistan (RFA) is the Afghan branch of Radio Free Europe / Radio Liberty's (RFE/RL) broadcast services.
+Radio Aazadi, formerly known as Radio Free Afghanistan (RFA) is the Afghan branch of Radio Free Europe / Radio Liberty's (RFE/RL) broadcast services.
 It broadcasts 12 hours daily as part of a 24-hour stream of programming in conjunction with Voice of America (VOA).
 RFA first aired in Afghanistan from 1985 to 1993 and was re-launched in January 2002.
 RFA produces a variety of cultural, political, and informational programs that are transmitted to listeners via shortwave, satellite and AM and FM signals provided by the International Broadcasting Bureau.
 RFA's mission is "to promote and sustain democratic values and institutions in Afghanistan by disseminating news, factual information and ideas".